-Public transport has an 8% mode share in Barnsley, which is lower than the overall figure for the SCR (12.0%).
+Public transport has an 8% mode share in Barnsley, which is lower than the overall figure for SYMCA (12.0%).

-Active travel (walking and cycling) accounted for 11.0% of the mode share in Barnsley, which is slightly less than the mode share for the SCR overall (12.0%).
+Active travel (walking and cycling) accounted for 11.0% of the mode share in Barnsley, which is slightly less than the mode share for SYMCA overall (12.0%).

-The SCR Transport Strategy sets out mode share targets for 2040 of increasing bus trips by 18%, rail trips by 100%, tram by 47%, walking by 21%, cycling by 350%, and managing the increase in private car/van/goods trips to 8%.
-As the SCR Transport Strategy is the overarching strategy for the region, Barnsley will need to aim towards these targets to achieve the goals and policies set by the SCR.
+The SYMCA Transport Strategy sets out mode share targets for 2040 of increasing bus trips by 18%, rail trips by 100%, tram by 47%, walking by 21%, cycling by 350%, and managing the increase in private car/van/goods trips to 8%.
+As the SYMCA Transport Strategy is the overarching strategy for the region, Barnsley will need to aim towards these targets to achieve the goals and policies set by SYMCA.